How do great writers publish such lofty books without stopping or failing?

 Therefore, I decided to mute every notification until the evening when I free myself from all the work.

-And my current daily phone unlocks have also reduced to a great extent.
+And my current daily phone unlocks have also been reduced to a great extent.

 On the other hand, there is also a good way in which dopamine can help you and me.